mrhabibie/django-crud/README.md

 ## 💾 Setup Database

-1. If you're using Linux / macOS, please update or create service file that located in `~/.pg_service.conf` or if you're using Windows that file is located at `%APPDATA%\postgresql\.pg_service.conf` :
+1. If you're using Linux / macOS, please update or create service file that located at `~/.pg_service.conf` or if you're using Windows that file is located at `%APPDATA%\postgresql\.pg_service.conf` :

    ```
    [my_service]